Formal Green's function theory in non-Hermitian lattice systems: Correlation matrix and The numerical results

 \subsection{The Formal Expression}

 In the final analysis, we aim to validate our formal theory with numerical results.
-As discussed in Sec. \ref{sec:4}, two issues arise with the formal theory: firstly, it does not converge at the edge; secondly, the expressions for $\slashed{q}_{AA}^{k,j}$, $\slashed{q}_{AB}^{k,j}$, $\slashed{q}_{BA}^{k,j}$, and $\slashed{q}_{BB}^{k,j}$ are not well-defined (see Eq. \eqref{B21} to Eq. \eqref{B28}).
-To overcome these challenges, we maximize the number of points used in numerical integration for Eq. \eqref{B11} and Eq. \eqref{B21} to Eq. \eqref{B28} and simply assuming:
+For the formal expression, the components in the Eq. \eqref{57} are given by: (Eq. \eqref{B11} and Eq. \eqref{Blast}) \begin{widetext}